 You can ask us to update your name or title at any time, or you may choose not to have a title.

 When you change your legal name, you may need to confirm your identity before we can update your record.
-You may need to supply evidence to support the change to your legal name.
-Evidence can include an Australian Government issued document such as a Births, Deaths and Marriages certificate, passport or proof-of-age card where your updated legal name appears.
-Read more about the type of evidence we need to confirm your identity.
+You may need to supply a document to support the change to your legal name.

-You can tell us your preferred name and title you would like us to use and we can update your personal record without the need of a supporting document.
-You can also tell us if you would prefer we did not use a courtesy title, such as Miss, Mr, or Mrs.
+You can tell us your preferred name and title you would like us to use.
+We can update your personal record without needing a supporting document.
+You can also tell us if you would prefer we didn’t use a courtesy title, such as Miss, Mr, or Mrs.

 The chromosomal, gonadal and anatomical characteristics associated with biological sex.

-Those who do not fall within the traditional binary notions of sex and gender, such as male and female.
-This may include people who identify as a gender different to their birth sex or as neither male nor female and whose cultures may have their own terms for gender identities outside male and female.
+Those who don't fall within the traditional binary notions of sex and gender, such as male and female.
+This may include people who identify as:

 Australian Government Guidelines on the Recognition of Sex and Gender

-We are committed to applying the Australian Government Guidelines on the Recognition of Sex and Gender.
-We support customers who identify as being of a different gender to the sex they were assigned at birth.
+We’ve committed to applying the Australian Government Guidelines on the Recognition of Sex and Gender.
+We support people who identify as being of a different gender to their assigned sex at birth.

 Read the Australian Government Guidelines on the Recognition of Sex and Gender on the Attorney-General’s Department website.